Wishing you knew more about Aboriginal culture? Search no more.

 Traditional custodians / owners

-A group of Aboriginal people who belong to a certain area of land ('country') and have the cultural obligation to maintain it.
-'Custodians' considers that in Aboriginal culture the land owns its people (and not vice versa), while 'owners' gives credit to the fact that it is Aboriginal land (both terms are in use).
+The term 'custodians' considers that in Aboriginal culture the land owns its people (and not vice versa), while 'owners' gives credit to the fact that it is Aboriginal land (both terms are in use).

 A negotiated agreement with the government to recognise that Aboriginal people have not lost any part of their sovereign existence and status, and that they have always maintained a property right in land and the natural resources according to their law and customs.